samilabud/FocusTime/README.md

 # FocusTime App

-This is an app to manage your time, you can select the time you need to be focused!
+This app is designed to efficiently manage your time.
+Take control of your focus by selecting the exact amount of time you need to dedicate to your tasks!